apostrophecms/uploadfs/README.md

 Note the use of `uploadfs.getUrl()` to determine the URL of the uploaded image. **Use this method consistently and your code will find the file in the right place regardless of the backend chosen.**

+## Retrieving Information About Images

+When you successfully copy an image into uploadfs with copyImageIn, the second argument to your callback has the following useful properties:

+`width` (already rotated for the web if necessary, as with iPhone photos)

+`height` (already rotated for the web if necessary, as with iPhone photos)

+`originalWidth` (not rotated)

+`originalHeight` (not rotated)

+`extension` (`gif`,`jpg` or `png`)

+You should record these properties in your own database if you need access to them later.

 ## Removing Files

 Here's how to remove a file: